lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Terra.bio_Workflows.md

 ### Key considerations
+- Implement Terra best practice workflows --or--
- - You can implement Terra pre-created tools and workflows or create your own tools and workflows
+- Create your own tools and workflows
+    -Create docker containers for your custom scripts or tools -Write WDL scripts for your custom tools / workflows
- - You must configure input data and output data for both pre-created and custom workflows
+- Configure input data and output data for both pre-created and custom workflows
- - If you are creating a custom workflow to run on Terra.bio, then you must first create docker container images for your custom scripts or tools
+- Consider costs
-- Terra workflows use resources from GCP and The Broad Institute.
+    - Terra workflows use resources from GCP and The Broad Institute
-    - From GCP, Terra uses Compute Engine VMs and also the Google Genomics API.
+    - From GCP, Terra uses Compute Engine, Google Pipelines/Genomics API, Cloud Storage and other services
-    - From The Broad, Terra uses their cromwell orchestration library.
-Cromwell is configured with WDL files.

 ### How to do this

-See screenshots below for general flow of working with Terra.
+See example screenshots below for Terra Workflows.
+- **LOGIN** ->
- - **LOGIN** -> Navigate to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
+  - Navigate to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
    - You can use $300 USD in GCP credit when you first try out Terra
-   - Review the example workspaces and browse data from the start screen (shown below)
-- **CREATE WORKFLOW** -> create,import (or clone an existing) workflow  --OR--
+- **SELECT DATA** ->
-- **REFERENCE DATA** -> reference public data and/or upload your own research data for analysis
+  - use reference public data (Terra Library -> Data)
+  - upload your own research data for analysis (Your Terra Workspace -> Data Section)
+- **CREATE WORKFLOW** ->
+  - import (or clone) and configure an existing workflow
+  - create and configure your own workflow

+### Example Screenshots from Terra

 Terra Starter Screen - View Examples or View (Your)Workspaces [![terra-start](/images/terra-start.png)]()